 When I arrived, the tour guide (and company owner) Andy greeted my group with cups of Jo’s iced coffee, which was a cool and refreshing way start to our journey.

 Everyone in the group formed a semi-circle as we introduced ourselves and talked about some of our favorite foods.
 Andy then proceeded to give us a brief history of S. Congress Avenue and a rundown of the stops we would make on the tour before we headed to our first official stop: Snack Bar.

-Located across the street from Jo’s is Snack Bar, a causal eatery that offers globally inspired, locally grown, ethical foods.
+Located across the street from Jo’s is Snack Bar, a casual eatery that offers globally inspired, locally grown, ethical foods.
 The restaurant’s menu is very eclectic with influences from America, Mexico, and Asia.

 At Snack Bar, we were served one of their signature dishes, ‘Tamago Yoko’, a savory hash-cake whose inspiration comes from the Japanese dish called okonomiyaki.

-Traditionally, Snack Bar’s Tamago Yoko is comprised of niman ranch bacon, gulf shrimp, cabbage & leek hashcake, two over-medium eggs, with wasabi aioli, sriracha, bonito, and nori; however I ate the vegetarian option (sans bacon and shrimp), and I found the dish to be an interesting play on okonomiyaki.
+Traditionally, Snack Bar’s Tamago Yoko is comprised of Niman ranch bacon, gulf shrimp, cabbage & leek hash cake, two over-medium eggs, with wasabi aioli, sriracha, bonito, and nori; however I ate the vegetarian option (sans bacon and shrimp), and I found the dish to be an interesting play on its Japanese predecessor.